Paleo Diet 101: a Comprehensive Beginners' Guide

 Scrambled eggs

-What can I eat for breakfast on the Paleo diet?
+What can I eat for breakfast on the Paleo lifestyle?

 So many things!
 Scramble eggs with veggies, or make loaded hash-browns with bacon.